johncallender/birdtalk-docs/docs/commands/reference.md

 ## Tips for Better Recognition

-1. In noisy environments:
+### In noisy environments:
 - Speak more clearly and slightly louder
 - Repeat exact phrase if not recognized
 - Wait for quiet moments
+- Try cupping your hand around the microphone

-2. For better accuracy:
+### For better accuracy:
 - Use complete phrases
 - Maintain consistent volume
 - Speak at normal pace

-3. When using shorthand:
+### When using shorthand:
 - Ensure phrase is unique in your region
 - Use distinctive parts of names
 - Check recognition with "Choose" command